 In July 2004, we entered into a consulting contract with David Bertelli, the brother of our Chief Executive Officer and former Senior Vice President of Organizational Development.
-We paid no monies to David Bertelli during the three months ended September 30, 2005 and we owed no monies to him as of September 30, 2005.
+We paid no monies to David Bertelli during the three and six months ended December 31, 2005 and we owed no monies to him as of December 31, 2005.
 We paid David Bertelli \$30,000 for consulting services during fiscal year 2005 and owed no amounts under this agreement as of June 30, 2005.
-In addition, we paid \$25,000 of life insurance premiums for the benefit of David Bertelli during fiscal year 2005.
+In addition, we paid \$2,000 and \$25,000 of life insurance premiums for the benefit of David Bertelli during the six months ended December 31, 2005 and fiscal year 2005, respectively.